MattHodge/PoshSensu/README.md

 The reason there is multiple check groups it to allow you to bundle checks together that have the same check interval.

 You can additionally add any other JSON key/value for the check group and it will get sent to the Sensu client.
 All key/values in the check group configuration section (including the defaults) are sent to the Sensu server.

+There are 2 methods for adding check groups to the configuration file:
+1. Add them in the main configuration file as a JSON array (shown in `poshsensu_config.json.example`)
+2. Configure the `check_group_path` option in the configuration file to point to a directory containing multiple JSON files, each containing its own check group (show in `poshsensu_config.json.example2`).

 The below values can be configured for a check group: